must1/CarRental/README.md

 # CarRental

+Goal:
+It's main purpose is to practise my Java and Spring Boot skills and get more familiar with various libraries

 Project is console application Car Rental.
 It is intended for customers and employees.
 Customer can:
 - rent a car